Kenneth A. Gewertz: Career

 He was president of a building supply company.
 A resident of Deptford Township, Gewertz joined the Deptford Township Police Department in 1962, earning attention by bringing a .357 Magnum for use on the job.
 He was appointed as the township's chief of police in January 1963.
 He and his entire 12-member police force resigned in May of that year, staging the first police strike in state history, to protest the hiring of an officer who did not reside in the municipality.
 After the strike ended, the Township Committee refused to bring him back as police chief.

 He was a member of the Deptford Township Council from 1966 to 1968, and served as the township's mayor from 1969 to 1972.
 In 1970, while serving as mayor, the township changed its form of government to the Council-Manager form, removing executive powers from Gewertz as mayor to an appointed Township Manager.

-As part of an ultimately successful effort to shame legislators into providing $328,000 of state funds for the roadways needed to create the Deptford Mall, Gewertz paid Oscar Mayer to create a piece of lunch meat 10 ft long that he brought to the state capital in Trenton, New Jersey together with two busloads of supporters to hand the luncheon meet to Transportation Secretary John C. Kohl in order to make his point that officials were "full of baloney".
+As part of an ultimately successful effort to shame legislators into providing $328,000 of state funds for the roadways needed to create the Deptford Mall, Gewertz paid Oscar Mayer to create a piece of lunch meat 10 ft long that he brought to the state capital in Trenton, New Jersey, together with two busloads of supporters to hand the luncheon meat to Transportation Secretary John C. Kohl in order to make his point that officials were "full of baloney".

 After the Republican Assembly candidates refused to participate in a debate, Gewertz hired a helicopter to hover over the Republican Party's annual picnic, creating havoc on the ground.

 In the 1971 general election, Gewertz and Francis J. Gorman were elected to represent District 3B of the General Assembly, one of four pairs of representatives from the 3rd Legislative District, which was further divided into four Assembly districts (Districts 3A, 3B, 3C, and 3D); District 3B included portions of Camden and Gloucester counties.

 In January 1972, David Friedland was one of four Democrats who voted to give the minority Republicans control of the General Assembly, electing Thomas Kean as Assembly Speaker; Friedland and his allies argued that the Democratic leadership had been ignoring the needs of Hudson County.
 Gewertz shouted on the Assembly floor that "Jesus Christ had his Judas, the Democrats now have their David Friedland".

 Upon the creation of a 40-district legislative map in 1973 in response to the one-man-one-vote system mandated by the 1964 Supreme Court decision in Reynolds v.
 Sims, the new 4th Legislative District consisted of portions of Burlington County, Camden County, Gloucester County.
 In the 1973 general election, both Gewertz and Gorman were elected to the General Assembly, representing the 4th District; they were re-elected in 1975 and 1977.